slominskir/KeycloakAutoLinkAuthenticator/README.md

+<b>NOTE - This authenticator was added to Keycloak.
+See: [automatically-link-existing-first-login-flow](https://www.keycloak.org/docs/9.0/server_admin/#automatically-link-existing-first-login-flow)</b>

 # KeycloakAutoLinkAuthenticator
 Automatically link brokered identities without any validation with this Keycloak authenticator.
 This is useful in an intranet environment of multiple user databases each with overlapping usernames/emails, but different passwords and you want to allow users to use any password without having to validate (this is only reasonable if you manage all internal databases and usernames/emails matching those in another belong to the same person).